YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * The region-list identifies the target of INTEG. region-list may specify more than one region of the current global directory in a list.
 Regions are case-insensitive, separated by a comma, and wildcards can be used to specify them.
 Any region-name may include the wildcard characters * and ? (remember to escape them to protect them from inappropriate expansion by the shell).
 Any region name expansion occurs in M (ASCII) collation order.

 * The region-list argument may specify more than one region of the current Global Directory in a list separated with commas.
-INTEG -REGION requires the environment variable ydb_gbldir to specify a valid Global Directory.
-For more information on defining ydb_gbldir, refer to `Chapter 4: “Global Directory Editor” <https://docs.yottadb.com/AdminOpsGuide/gde.html>`_
+INTEG -REGION requires the environment variable gtmgbldir to specify a valid Global Directory.
+For more information on defining gtmgbldir, refer to `Chapter 4: “Global Directory Editor” <https://docs.yottadb.com/AdminOpsGuide/gde.html>`_

 * Because a KILL may briefly defer marking the blocks it releases "free" in the bit maps, INTEG -REGION may report spurious "block incorrectly marked busy" errors.
 These errors are benign.
 If these errors occur in conjunction with a "Kill in progress" error, resolve the errors after the "Kill in progress" error is no longer present.